-During the reporting period, Virginia worked to develop an outreach strategy for promotion of the 12 months postpartum coverage.
+During the reporting period, Virginia continued outreach to promote the launch of the 12 months postpartum coverage.
 In particular, DMAS' outreach and messaging will ensure that beneficiaries who are pregnant and within 12 months postpartum as the COVID-19 public health emergency (PHE) ends are aware that they are guaranteed 12 months continuous postpartum coverage, apart from the PHE maintenance of effort (MOE) provision.

-DMAS' Strategic Communications Team and the Community Outreach and Member Engagement Team (COMET) are coordinating messaging and outreach to include informing applicants and members about important benefits they can access, including the new doula benefit, and ensuring stakeholders understand eligibility rules as Virginia prepares for PHE unwinding.
-A stakeholder meeting is planned for June, and DMAS will provide information about the postpartum coverage extension at the Children's Health Insurance Program Advisory Committee (CHIPAC) and Member Advisory Committee (MAC) meetings in June.
+DMAS' Strategic Communications Team and COMET are coordinating messaging and outreach to include informing applicants and members about important benefits they can access, including the new doula benefit, and ensuring stakeholders understand eligibility rules as Virginia prepares for PHE unwinding.
+A stakeholder meeting was conducted in June, and DMAS provided updates about the postpartum coverage extension, doula coverage, and other maternal health policy developments at the Children's Health Insurance Program Advisory Committee (CHIPAC) and Member Advisory Committee (MAC) meetings in June.